 From 1920, Hébertism was introduced and popularized in Belgians schools and universities, thanks to Hainaut’s standard Physical education course, under the direction of George Dejean and support of a gymnastic professor Gaston Etienne.
-From 1926 to 1933, 22 centers were institutionalized, all of which operated for free.
-Propaganda of women’s physical education through MN in Belgium is exemplary.
-MN spread in the military as well as in schools, girls schools, labor movement, and 1934 it has merged with the scouts.
+From 1926 to 1933, 22 centers were opened, all of which operated for free.
+Propaganda of women’s physical education through MN in Belgium was exemplary.
+MN spread in the military as well as in schools, girls schools, labor movement, and in 1934 it has merged with the scouts.

 During the Second World War Méthode Naturelle continued to spread in the Belgian Army, in the imprisoned officers camp in Germany thank to two of it’s biggest supporters, lieutenant colonel Camille Tasse and sub lieutenant of the reserve Marcel Beugnier.
-The latter had learned MN prior to the war from Etienne, and was familiar with the course of Dejean.
-During the imprisonment Beugnier learns Hébertism further from the books he could gain from Red Cross and creates a group CHA (centre Hebert d’Allemagne).
+The latter had learned MN prior to the war from Etienne and was familiar with the course of Dejean.
+During the imprisonment Beugnier learned Hébertism further from the books he could gain from the Red Cross and created Centre Hebert d’Allemagne (CHA).
 After the war, he went to France to follow the lessons directly from Hébert.

-1948 Beugnier founded the FBEPMN – Belgian Federation of Physical Education by the Natural Method, which was officially recognized by the Ministry of Public Health 1953.
+1948 Beugnier founded the FBEPMN – Belgian Federation of Physical Education by the Natural Method, a gathering of scouts and former war prisoners.
+The organization was officially recognized by the Ministry of Public Health in 1953.

 Meanwhile Tasse was appointed as director of the Military Institute of Physical Education.
 In front of the enterprises of the Hebertists in Belgium, Commander Stefani, the right-hand man of Georges Hébert, wrote: “When will we see in France the same serious work as in the Belgian army? “

-This year 1951 Georges Hébert is invited to Belgium by FBEPMN, where he meets the Commissariat for Health and Physical Education of the Belgian Scouts, the Military Institute of Physical Education (responsible for the training of officer instructors) and the elite Regiment Commando.
+In 1951 Georges Hébert is invited to Belgium by FBEPMN, where he met the Commissariat for Health and Physical Education of the Belgian Scouts, the Military Institute of Physical Education (responsible for the training of officer instructors) and the elite Regiment Commando.

-In the course of his visits, Georges Hébert is struck by the exact understanding of his doctrine and by the pedagogical and technological mastery with which it is applied.
+In the course of his visits, Georges Hébert was struck by the exact understanding of his doctrine and by the pedagogical and technological mastery with which it was applied.
 Although being against any federation and state subsidy, Hébert officially recognizes the Belgian Federation as the reservoir of doctrine and hebertist practices.